tmr08c/tmr08c.github.io/content/blog/2023/04/questions-to-ask-an-interviewer/index.md

 categories: ["career"]
 ---

-Continuing on the [theme of sharing resources for job-searching](/2023/03/job-search-checklist/), I want to share my collected list of questions to ask during interviews.
+Continuing on the [theme of sharing resources for job-searching](/2023/03/job-search-checklist/), I want to share my collected list of go-to questions to ask during interviews.
 Most of these questions have come from someone else.
-Unfortunately, for my initial set, I did a poor job of collecting attribution.
-However, for resources I _have_ tracked down, I have a [resources section at the bottom](#resources).
+Unfortunately, when starting this list, I did not track sources for attribution.
+For resources I _have_ tracked down, I have a [resources section at the bottom](#resources).

-My workflow has been that, as a part of preparing for an interview I will review the list of questions and pull out questions that make sense for the person I am interviewing with and the current stage of the interview I am in.
-While my questions are grouped into categories, I found the interview context greatly impacted the question I chose (e.g., I wouldn&rsquo;t want to ask in-the-weeds technical questions on a phone screen).
-As such, I have started to copy some questions (this could be a good argument for leveraging something like tags to group ad hoc) into a new list, grouping by stage or interviewer; I have included that section as well.
+My workflow has been that, as a part of preparing for an interview, I will review the list of questions and pull out questions that make sense for the person I am interviewing with and the current stage of the interview I am in.

+While my questions are grouped into categories, I found the interview context greatly impacted which questions I chose (e.g., I wouldn't want to ask in-the-weeds technical questions on a phone screen).
+As such, I have copied some questions into a new list, grouping by stage or interviewer into a new [section](#by-stage-or-interviewer).

 Some additional considerations:

-- Many of these questions are quite standard.
+- Many of these questions are quite standard (i.e., basic).
 Hopefully, the reasoning behind them makes sense.
-I have annotated some of the questions with my motivation behind adding them if they felt specific to something I was looking for in a role.
+I have annotated some questions that felt more specifically tied to my goals if I thought it would help.
+Please reach out if I can do this for other questions.
 - I only end up asking a small fraction of these questions.
-This is due to not having that much time for questions and a preference for more topical or company-specific questions.
-However, having a large list helps avoid looking unprepared and offers a sense of security for interviewers that quickly turn to me for questions.
+The primary factor in not getting to ask many questions is that there often isn't that much time for questions.
+Additionally, I prefer to ask more topical or company-specific questions with the time that I do have.
+Regardless, having a go-to list is an easy win that helps you avoid looking unprepared and offers a sense of security for the periodic short interviews.
-- While there may be answers I would _like_ to hear for some of these questions, I find that there are so many aspects to deciding where to work, that these rarely act as complete blockers.
-Instead, they simply offer a bit more insight into the company.
+- While there may be answers I would _like_ to hear for some of these questions, there are so many aspects to deciding where to work that these rarely act as complete blockers.
+Instead, they offer a bit more clarity into the large picture.

 ## By Category